reillypidgeon/bacteria_genome_mining/README.md

 > - The most important modifications will likely be the time and memory, which are found near the top of the script

 ### Protein Prediction and Searching
-Since not all accessions and assemblies will have available protein fasta files (.faa), it is preferable to generate a catalogue of protein sequences from each genome.
+Since not all accessions and assemblies will have available protein FASTA files (.faa), it is preferable to generate a catalogue of protein sequences from each genome.
 The protein catalogue for each genome can then be searched against user-provided protein sequences (for each genome). <br>
 ```
 # To annotate genomes and predict protein-coding sequences
 # The *acc.fna used here represents FASTA files that have modified headers (added accessions)